During the ceremony

-Wondering what actually happens in a ceremony?
-This will give you an idea of what take's place.
+Wondering what actually happens in a Graduation ceremony?
+This will give you an idea of what to expect.

 What happens during a ceremony